bitroniq/docker-wordpress-cli-sage/README.md

     bitroniq/docker-wordpress-cli-sage /bin/bash
 ```

-Or to start in the background and use the SSH
+## Start in the background and use the SSH

 ```
 $ docker run -d -p 2222:22 --name wordpress-cli-sage \